manthannayaks/Mess_Rebate/README.md

 # Campus Mess Companion (Offline)

 Clean, institute-neutral dashboard that works entirely offline.
-Drop your latest mess bills, menus, and academic calendar files into `data__/`, regenerate the datasets, and open the static pages under `public/`.
+Drop your latest mess bills, menus, and academic calendar files into `data__/`, regenerate the datasets, and open the static pages from the root directory.
 The app now ships three dedicated sections:

 - **Landing page:** Minimal overview with links to every tool.
 - **Mess Rebate:** Fast roll-number lookup with totals and month-wise tables.